vichuge/rb-tic-tac-toe/README.md

 ## Introduction

 Welcome to Tic Tac Toe

-This is the classic game where you have to mark with an X or 0 your position in the board.
+    This is the classic game where you have to mark with an X or 0 your position on the board.

     To play, each player will have to select a position in the grid by choosing a number from 1 to 9.
     Each number corresponds to one of the positions in the grid.
 You can choose any position that is empty.
+    You select your move by typing the number that corresponds to the position you wish to mark.

     The first player to make a line of three consecutive marks wins the game.
-The line can horizontal, vertical or diagonal.
+    The line can be horizontal, vertical or diagonal.

 The player who makes a straight line with 3 marks wins!